CheckToSee/personal-portfolio/README.md

 A personal portfolio website showcasing my skills and talent, as well as giving info for anyone to learn more about me and my journey.

 ## Description
 Website made using React + Tailwind.
 Implemented email server API connected to my personal email.
 Toast Notification API used for success/fail pop-up in contact page.
 Website deployed using Netlify.
-Visit the website now: https://www.cdime.dev
+Visit the live website now: https://www.cdime.dev

 ## Preview
 ![alt text](https://raw.githubusercontent.com/CheckToSee/personal-portfolio/main/src/assets/cdimehome.png)